achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 ```
 [The Complete Html File](https://gist.github.com/sryderdev/01cdd80f79bc9f7c9bbfc6f8f9d8226c)

-We have a simple forms that takes in few inputs from a user.
-Now that we have that, let's deploy the site from Netlify.
+We have a simple form that takes in few input from a user., so let's deploy the site from Netlify.
 (Add the file to your new GitHub Repository and deploy form netlify by linking the repo)

 ## Netlify Forms

-To start using forms, you only need to add a few attributes to your <form> tag.
+To start using Netlify forms, you only need to add a few attributes to your <form> tag.
 You can either use `netlify` or `data-netlify="true"`

 ```html